rfigurelli/Hierarchical-Tokens-AGI/README.md

-# Hierarchical Tokens: Structuring Transformers for AGI
+# Hierarchical Tokens for Structured General Intelligence

+Repository: Hierarchical-Tokens-AGI

 This repository introduces the conceptual framework **Hierarchical Tokens for Structured General Intelligence**, originally disclosed in the white paper: